 When I moved to North Carolina in 2009, I needed a landlord reference.
-After having bought a house in New Jersey, I hadn’t spoken with George, my former landlord, in four years.
-I called to give him a heads up about the reference-check call.
+After buying a house, I hadn’t spoken with my previous landlord in four years.
+I called George to give him a heads up about the reference-check call.

 I said, “I don’t know if you remember me, but I was a tenant from at Such-and-Such Ave from 2004-2005.”
 Right away, George replied, “Oh, I remember you—you always paid the rent a week early.”

 Turns out my automatic billpay—scheduled 10 days early to ensure the rent check always arrived before the first of the month—was so efficient and reliable that it left a memorably positive impression.